Saturday, January 27, 2018

 - Youth will be run in conjunction with the Open in the opposite arena

-- 100% payout to top 5 youth, based on the most cattle sorted per team in 2 rounds.
+- 80% payout to top 5 youth, based on the most cattle sorted in the least amount of time.

 - All riders must have a completed and signed Section 1 (General Entry) and Section 3 (Horse Waiver) of the Montana Winter Fair Entry Form.